Div072/Orange/README.md

 ### Supported Expression ###

-Currently, the Orange language supports only basic arithmetic operations, the print function, variable declaration and assignment, and conditional if statements.
+Currently, the Orange language supports basic arithmetic operations, the print function, variable declaration and assignment, conditional if statements, and a while loop.

 ```
 # Orange Orange Orange #